andresperezEUT/supercollider-CellularAutomataLibrary/README.md

 - Unlimited possibilities of parameter relationship from different cellular automata

 =====================================
-NOTE: some GUI elements are broken at the moment (swingOSC).
-I will fix them to the new Qt system when I find some time.. thanks!
+NOTE: helpfiles are outdated.
+I'm working in uploading to the new help system.
+If anybody wants them as they are now, just ask!